mallifs/phs-3-MEME-GENERATOR_frontend/README.md

 ## Dependencies

-meme Hub depends on the following libraries and tools:
+Meme Hub depends on the following libraries and tools:

 - React - JavaScript library for building user interfaces
 - Tailwind - CSS framework for responsive design